TAU-DB/ATENA-PRO/README.md

-# ATENA-PRO Benchamark
+# ATENA-PRO
-This repository contains the automatic benchmark used to evalute ATENA-PRO,  a framework for automatic discovery of personalized data stories, in the form of analytical sessions.
+This repository contains the source code and experiments used to evalute ATENA-PRO, a framework for automatic discovery of personalized data stories, in the form of analytical sessions.
 The repository is free for use for academic purposes.
 Upon using, please cite the paper:</br>
 ```Tavor Lipman, Tova Milo, and Amit Somech.
 ATENA-PRO: A Language and Architecture for Personalized Data Storytelling.
 PVLDB, 14(1): XXX-XXX, 2020```